italia/eudi-wallet-it-docs/docs/en/trust.rst

 The Entity Configuration is the verifiable document that each Federation Entity must publish on its own behalf in the web path **.well-known/openid-federation**.

-The Entity Confgiuration HTTP response MUST have the media type `application/entity-statement+jwt`.
+The Entity Configuration HTTP response MUST set the media type `application/entity-statement+jwt`.

 The Entity Configuration must be cryptographically signed.
 The public part of this key must be present in the Entity Configuration and within the Entity Statement issued by a immediate superior concerning the Federation Entity.